Generated regional North Coast California river scene for Eel River planning; not an exact location photo

 Local plan

-Fortuna, Scotia, or Humboldt Redwoods corridor is the practical base.
+Fortuna, Scotia, or Humboldt Redwoods area is the practical base.
 Check cdfw low-flow status, usgs scotia flow, nws rain, and access conditions, then pick a short legal access plan instead of trying to cover the whole river.

 Backup water